sledorze/morphic-ts/README.md

 ![Publish CI](https://github.com/sledorze/morphic-ts/workflows/Publish%20CI/badge.svg)

-This library addresses the pain of writing _and maintaining_ code for business _without any Magic_ in Typescript
+This library addresses the pain of writing _and maintaining_ code for business in Typescript

 The goal is to increase, in order of importance